-Field study of morphological features of soil profile in relation to soil utilization and management.
-Soil development, classification, and mapping.
+Field study of morphological features of soil profiles and the morphological characterization of important soils of Texas in relation to soil utilization and management.
 Prerequisite: Agro.
 301.

-Soil Conservation.
+318. Soil Conservation.
 (3-3).
 Credit 4.
 I, II, S

 Study of physical and chemical deterioration of soils and basic land use treatment principles.
 Conservation farm plan developed emphasizing proper management of soils and crops.
+Prerequisite: Agro.
+301.